YggdrasiI/PBStats/README.md

     * webfrontent.gameId: Create a game entry in the webfrontend to generate this id.

 4. Create a game entry in the web interface.
 Your PB server should run if you register a new game.

+5. (Optional) If you handle with different games or passwords you should edit the file PBs/pbPasswords.json and collect your passwords there.
+At startup, the server will find the correct one for the given save, if possible.
+Nervertheless you can still use the adminpw-field in pbSettings.json.

 Extras